-MSc (Industrial Relations and Human Resource Management)
+MSc (Human Resource Management)

 J.E.
 Cairnes School of Business and Economics

 Shortlisted for national Postgraduate Course of the Year (Business) Award 2013

 If you are interested in a career in human resource management, trade unions or management consultancy, this MSc programme is for you.
 You will examine the nature of work and explore employment relations and human resource management in changing national and international markets.
 The focus is on the people aspect of business and explores how the relationship between employers and employees can be managed to the best advantage of both parties.

 It is one of a small number of Irish programmes accredited by the Chartered Institute of Personnel & Development CIPD, the professional body for human resource practitioners.